tuchk4/storybook-readme/README.md

 ### README splitter (only for `withDocs` API)

 You can use `<!-- STORY -->` at the README to control component story position.
-Instead of this placeholder story will be rendered.
 For example:

 ```md
 Docs before story